-- Self-regulation – This is an important characteristic which makes a person capable of expressing themselves both openly and tactfully.
+- Self-regulation – This is an important characteristic which makes people capable of expressing themselves both openly and tactfully.
 Without it, emotional outbursts are more likely.

 - Motivation – Emotionally intelligent people need little extrinsic motivation because they take pride in accomplishing great things solely for the sake of personal fulfillment.

 - Empathy – This is the ability to understand how another person feels and experiences the world, especially when that perspective is very different from one’s own.
-People are far more likely to follow somebody who shows genuine empathy, and genuine empathy is hard to replicate.
+People are far more likely to follow somebody who shows genuine empathy.

 - People skills – This is important when making friends, gaining trust, and building rapport with coworkers.
 All the professional skills in the world are sometimes not enough when somebody lacks basic people skills.

-Reading through those five pillars, it’s easy to conclude that a person with high emotional intelligence is the ideal person to work with.
+Reading through those five pillars, it’s easy to conclude that a person with high emotional intelligence is the ideal coworker.
 But merely possessing a skill isn’t enough.
 It’s important to use emotional intelligence in the workplace to improve relationships and enhance performance.
 Let’s discuss three ways to do that.

-The advantages of emotional intelligence at work are many and the organizations that can tap into the powers of emotional intelligence can set themselves apart from their competition.
+The advantages of emotional intelligence at work are many and the organizations that tap into the power of emotional intelligence can set themselves apart from their competition.